anynines/rvm-bash-cnb/README.md

 ### RVM

 The default RVM version installed currently is: **1.9.29**.

-If the same version of RVM was installed in a previous build run, it is used again.
+If the same version of RVM was installed in a previous build run, it is restored from the cache.

 ### Ruby version